lightning/bolts/01-messaging.md

-The feature masks are split into node features (which only affect the protocol between these two nodes) and channel features (which can affect HTLCs and are thus also advertised to other nodes).
+The feature masks are split into node features (which only affect the protocol between these two nodes) and channel features (which can affect routing and are thus also advertised to other nodes).
+A node may connect to a node with unknown channel features, even though it won't be able to establish a channel.

 ### The `error` Message